muqsith/stackexchange-mysql-import/README.md

 	$ ./script.py /path/to/folder-with-xmls
 	`

-	There is also a simple (better) way to import using Ruby, follow below link. https://gist.github.com/gousiosg/7600626
+There is also a simple (better) way to import using Ruby, follow link.
+	https://gist.github.com/gousiosg/7600626